raspberrypilearning/3D-scene/en/step_4.md

 --- collapse ---
 ---

-title: Costume Editor: vector and bitmap graphics
+title: Vector and bitmap graphics in the Costume Editor

 ---